Marduk (band): History

-Stability had not yet been attained by the band, however, as Av Gravf opted to depart from Marduk in 1995, citing boredom as the primary instigator for this decision.
-Wherefore, Marduk recruited Erik 'Legion' Hagstedt, formerly of Swedish black metal band Ophthalamia, as vocalist.
-This development was further characterised by the band opting to record their fourth full-length album, Heaven Shall Burn...
-When We Are Gathered, with Peter Tägtgren of Hypocrisy fame at The Abyss Studio in January 1996, antecedent to the album's release on 1 July 1996.
+Av Gravf left Marduk in 1995, citing boredom as the main reason for his decision.
+Marduk then recruited Erik 'Legion' Hagstedt, formerly of Swedish black metal band Ophthalamia, as vocalist.
+This was followed by the band recording their fourth full-length album, Heaven Shall Burn...
+When We Are Gathered, with Peter Tägtgren of Hypocrisy fame at The Abyss Studio in January 1996.
+The album was released on 1 July 1996.

-This line-up of the band, with the exception of Fredrik Andersson departing in 2002 only to be replaced by Emil Dragutinovic, remained largely unscathed, releasing Nightwing, Panzer Division Marduk, La Grande Danse Macabre, and World Funeral, all of which the aforementioned Tägtgren mixed, in 1998, 1999, 2001, and 2003 respectively.
-Nonetheless, attributing his decision to both dissatisfaction with the band's musical direction and the diminishment of interpersonal relations within the band, Legion departed from the band in 2003, followed by B. War the subsequent year.
-Consequently, Legion was replaced by Daniel 'Mortuus' Rostén, renowned for his work within Funeral Mist, while Devo returned to the band, this time assuming the position of bassist.
+This line-up of the band, aside from Fredrik Andersson being replaced in 2002 by Emil Dragutinovic, remained largely unchanged, releasing Nightwing, Panzer Division Marduk, La Grande Danse Macabre, and World Funeral between 1998 and 2003, all of these albums being mixed by Tägtgren.
+Due both to dissatisfaction with the band's musical direction and the deterioration of personal relationships within the band, Legion departed from the band in 2003, followed by B. War the subsequent year.
+Legion was subsequently replaced by Daniel 'Mortuus' Rostén, known for his work in Funeral Mist, while Devo returned to the band as a bassist.

-In September 2016, Marduk intended to tour the United States with Carach Angren, Rotting Christ, and Necronomicon but was forced to cancel this endeavour as a result of unresolved delays in acquiring visas.
-In late February 2017, Marduk's prospective show at Oakland was cancelled by the venue for fears of security issues after a local anti-fascist group targeted the band and reportedly threatened the venue staff.
+Marduk planned to tour the United States in September 2016 with Carach Angren, Rotting Christ, and Necronomicon, but were forced to cancel due to delays in acquiring visas.
+In late February 2017, a planned show at Oakland was cancelled by the venue for safety issues after a local anti-fascist group targeted the band and reportedly threatened the venue staff.
+Marduk toured the US in the summer of 2017 with Incantation and Abysmal Dawn.

 In April 2018, accusations of neo-Nazi sympathies resurfaced after the news site Dagens ETC published an article alleging that Fredrik Widigs and Daniel Rostén had placed orders from the Nordic Resistance Movement web shop, according to leaked files from NRM servers.
 The band have denied these accusations, as well as any connection to the Nordic Resistance Movement.

 Marduk released their latest studio album, Viktoria, on 22 June 2018.
 In 2019, Devo announced that he was leaving the band to focus on studio work, being replaced by Joel Lindholm in 2020.

+Marduk toured the US with Incantation once more in early 2023.
 In May 2023, Marduk announced that bassist Joel Lindholm had left the band, after video showed him apparently making a Nazi salute during their performance at Incineration Fest in London.
 Guitarist Morgan Håkansson called the incident "deplorable".
 The band said they were not made aware until after the show, adding that Lindholm was "very drunk" and carried out "a variety of intolerable stage antics".
 The band was booked to play Bangkok, Thailand in 2023.
+The band performed at Milwaukee Metal Fest in June 2024.

+Former bass guitarist B. War (Roger Svensson) died in July 2026.